-Waiting lists: Waiting lists will be held in the order of the published oversubscription criteria and will be maintained until the end August 2024 in respect of Reception Year.
+Waiting lists: Waiting lists will be held in the order of the published oversubscription criteria and will be maintained until the end August 2026 in respect of Reception Year.
 Any vacancies that arise will be allocated to the child at the top of the waiting list.

+From 1 September 2026, the in-year admissions scheme applies, If a place cannot be offered at the preferred school, the child's name will automatically be added to the waiting list.
 Children placed at the school under the Local Authority's Fair Access Protocol will take priority over children on the waiting list.